 What do you do in your free time?
 What are your favorite activities?

 Journaling, poetry writing, filming, video editing, reading, meditating (or at least trying to), cooking new recipes and simply just taking the time to be together and live life’s most beautiful moments slowly.
-Watching sunsets from the van has got to be one of our favorite thing to do together.
+Watching sunsets from the van has got to be one of our favorite things to do together.

 What advice would you give someone considering traveling full time in a van?